SecciVault/SecciVault/README.md

 - 👋 Hi, We,re @SecciVault
-- 📫 Reach us over our Discord https://discord.gg/p7QUzwRYnB
+- 📫 Reach out to us over Discord https://discord.gg/p7QUzwRYnB

 <!---
 SecciVault/SecciVault is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.